learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

 This function will:

 * Iterate through every person in the population.
-* Check if the person is alive (since we dont need to bother checking anything for the dead ones)
+* Check if the person is alive (since we don't need to bother checking anything for the dead ones)
 * If the person is infected, we need to resolve whether they survive the infection or die from it.
     * Generate a random number between 0 and 1.
     * If this number is greater than `(1 - self.mortality_rate)`, the person has died.